koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 This exports ReactFS object having render function.
 You can think of this like `ReactDOM.render`.

-`render` function recives a ReactElement and `rootPath`.
+`render` function receives a ReactElement and `rootPath`.
-`rootPath` is a root path that ReactFS uses.
+`rootPath` is a root path of a working directory.

 Custom renderer needs to create a container by `createContainer`.
 `createContainer` returns a `fiberRoot` object, which is used in React internal.
-When calling `createContainer`, we have to path a container info as the 1st argument.
+When calling `createContainer`, we have to pass a container info as the 1st argument.

-We can use the container info from the host config APIs, in this time, we store `rootPath` to refer it from the host config.
+We can use the container info from the host config APIs, in this time, we store `rootPath` to refer it later.

-Before processing the ReactElement, we remove the rootPath to clean up, which is a very dangerous operation so be careful.
+Before processing the ReactElement, we remove the all files under the rootPath to clean up, which is a very dangerous operation so be careful to use this renderer.
 I'll make the implementation more safety.

-`createContainer` doesn't render anything. `updateContainer` is the one for this.
+`createContainer` doesn't render anything. `updateContainer` is the one.
 `updateContainer` processes the passed ReactElement.
 If we pass a same `fiberRoot` to `updateContainer`, this is treated as an update.
 So I store `rootContainer` into a Map object, of which key is a `rootPath`.